Water Street bar guide

 Duke's on Water

-Connected to Scooter's Pub, Duke's on Water has long been the Holy Grail of cheap drinks and loud music in Milwaukee. $1 PBR's every day, pool tables, darts, a giant TV - Duke's is "dive bar" at its very best.
-No wonder it was voted the city's No. 1 Happy Hour in 2011 by OnMilwaukee.com readers.
+Connected to Scooter's Pub, Duke's on Water has long been the Holy Grail of cheap drinks and loud music in Milwaukee. $1 happy hour every day, pool tables, darts, a giant TV - Duke's is "dive bar" at its very best.

 Fire on Water

-Come get lit at Fire on Water – both a bar and a music venue.
-This dual-level lounge in Milwaukee's Fashion District features over 50 beers, HD televisions, free pool, trivia on Wednesdays and live music every weekend.
-Bring in your ticket stub from a Pabst or Rave show the same night for a 2-for-1 special.
+Go get lit at Fire on Water – both a bar and a music venue.
+This dual-level lounge features over 50 beers, HD televisions, free pool and live music every weekend.

 A great place to get your whiskey fix, McGillycuddy's also offers excellent Irish beers on tap.
 When the weather turns nice, go to the Beer Garden and kiss the Gilly Stone, which is said to bring good fortune to those in need of it.
-Join the Whiskey Club (yes, there is such a thing) and get 50 percent off on Wednesdays.
+Head to their weekend brunch on Saturday and Sunday for cheap yet delicious hangover treatments.

 Red Rock Saloon

 Yeehaw!
 Red Rock is downtown's only country music venue, and you're sure to catch one of Milwaukee's favorite bands of that genre playing on a Friday night.
 After you've had a few, hop on the mechanical bull.
 They also offer weekly specials, a happy hour and amazing(ly huge) burgers.

 134 E. Juneau Ave., (414) 763-1102

 Located just off Water Street, Rogues Gallery serves up regular drink and shot specials, DJ music and plenty of entertainment.
 Plus, take in the art showing and gallery events too.